 Use gel.
 I remember almost laughing when I read that in The Curly Girl Method handbook.
 Gel?
 That blue L.A.
-Looks stuff my brother used in high school??
+Looks like stuff my brother used in high school.
 On my wet hair???
 Turns out, she was right.
-Using products that lend the right amount of hold for both your individual hair's needs and the 'look' you prefer (hard vs. medium vs. light hold) will make all the difference in how your style holds up throughout the day, and can even catapult your washday hair into multiple days.
-That said, not all gels are created equal, so you'll need to do a fair amount of experimenting to find one that lends hold without weighing down your wavy locks.
-But--knowing what I know now, I would never cap my wash day product lineup with a leave-in, cream or custard if my goal was the see my waves hold up for a full day or more.
-That's the job of a gel, and--in my mind--nothing can replace it.
-I'm a total gel connoisseur.
+Using products that lend the right amount of hold for both your individual hair’s needs and the ‘look’ you prefer, hard vs. medium vs. light hold will make all the difference in how your style holds up throughout the day, and can even catapult your washday hair into multiple days.
+That said, not all gels are created equal, so you’ll need to do a fair amount of experimenting to find one that lends hold without weighing down your wavy locks.
+But–knowing what I know now, I would never cap my wash day product lineup with a leave-in, cream, or custard if my goal was the see my waves hold up for a full day or more.
+That’s the job of a gel, and–in my mind–nothing can replace it.
+I’m a total gel connoisseur.

 My all-time favorite gels include:

 - Kenra 17

 - And ironically enough, L.A.
 Looks Sport gel–yes, the blue one

 What wavy hair mistakes did you make when you first embarked on your journey?
 Sharing is caring!